hack5aw/hack5aw/README.md

  Hey there! 👋😃

 I'm Hacksaw!
-I'm a White Hat Hacker👨🏿‍💻, Cybersecurity student🔒, and Coder🖥, who created an independent organization called Project H@ck$aw.
+I'm a White Hat Hacker👨🏿‍💻, Cybersecurity student🔒, and Coder🖥, who created an independent organization called Project x999.
 I am passionate about Computers, Ethical Hacking & anything Tech related🖥️📱💻.
 I own a Variety of Pen Testing Tools Such as the Flipper Zero and a Bunch of Raspberry Pi Products.
 Currently, I am learning Python & C.

-📍 I am from the US, you can reach me on Discord at Hack5aw.
-You can also email me at Hacksawproject@gmail.com.
+📍 I am from the US, you can reach me on Discord at hack5aw.
+You can also email me at hacksawproject@gmail.com.

 If you find my projects interesting, please do give a 🌟 to my repositories.
 Your support means a lot!